brunofacca/zen-rails-security-checklist/README.md

 # Zen Rails Security Checklist

 ## Summary
-This document provides a list of security measures to be implemented when developing a Ruby on Rails application.
+This document provides a not necessarily comprehensive list of security measures to be implemented when developing a Ruby on Rails application.
 It is designed to serve as a quick reference and minimize vulnerabilities caused by developer forgetfulness.
+It does not replace developer training on secure coding principles and how they can be applied.

+Please apply only hints you realy understand.
+If you do not understand a topic named in this document, then please follow the provided links to further explanations or try to find other resources covering the topic for which you need more advanced training.
+Do not fall into cargo cult programming.

+Please keep in mind, security is a moving target.
+New vulnerability and attack vectors are discovered every day.
+So try to keep up to date, for instance be subscribing to security related mailings lists related to the software and libraries you are using.

 This checklist is meant to be a community-driven resource.
 Your [contributions](#contributing) are welcome!